alilleybrinker/alilleybrinker/README.md

 - ⁉️ Maintain [woah][woah], a `Result` type that separates errors you can handle from errors you can't.
 - 🏷️ Maintain [semver-explain][semver-explain], a CLI tool for explaining SemVer requirements.
 - 🛑 Maintain [replace_err][replace_err], which adds a `replace_err` method for `Result`.

-### Other

-- 🎓 Study Computer Science for my MCS at Rice University.

 ## Less Serious Projects